Public App Review: Invest In Small Slices of Major Companies

 Who would I not recommend the Public app for?

-I'm happy to share that we've recently partnered with Public and they’ve been kind enough to offer readers from the Everyday Investing community a special $10 sign-up bonus when joining Public through our affiliate link.
+We've partnered with Public and they’ve been kind enough to offer readers from the Everyday Investing community a free slice of stock when joining Public.

 If you're looking to get started with trading stocks, Public's stock slices, commission-free trading, and high-interest APY cash account make it an appealing option for many.